Last updated on: June 5, 2020

 So instead of indexing your broken site, Google skips indexing any changes on the site that are not complete.
 This also saves your SEO from being affected.

-In this article, we will tell you how to put your WordPress site in maintenance mode in a quick and easy way.
+In this article, we will tell you how to put your WordPress site in maintenance mode quickly and easily.

 - Set up SeedProd